Hackeradda

 Secure Your Email

-Your email is often the backup recovery option.
+Your email is often the recovery backup.

-• Strong passwords
+• Powerful passwords

-• Two-factor authentication
+• Two-factor authentication (2FA)

-• Unique login details
+• Unique login credentials

 Stay Away From Phishing Messages

-Never enter OTP codes on unknown websites.
+Never enter OTP codes on any unknown website.

 Keep Your Device Clean